P-TEFb/DNAfastqtoBigWig/README.md

 Sample1_lane1_20200324000_S1_L001_R2_001.fastq.gz (UMI sequences for deduping) Sample1_lane1_20200324000_S1_L001_R3_001.fastq.gz (reverse)

+Users must provide a path to their own trim_galore,samtools, bedtools, bowtie, and bedGraphtoBigWig installations.

+Adapter sequences are hard coded but can be changed as per the users preference in the TRIM function.

 ### Output:
 A BIGWIG folder is created where bigwig files for each sample can be found.
 Bigwig files can be loaded onto Integrative Genomics Viewer (IGV) to visualize the number of fragments aligned to any genomic position.